-Often we’ll listen to a conversation partner without really hearing him or her.
-In the process, we miss opportunities to connect with that person—and even risk making him or her feel neglected, disrespected, and resentful.
+Often we’ll listen to a conversation partner without really hearing them.
+In the process, we miss opportunities to connect with that person—and even risk making them feel neglected, disrespected, and resentful.

-This exercise helps you express active interest in what the other person has to say and make him or her feel heard—a way to foster empathy and connection.
-This technique is especially well-suited for difficult conversations (such as arguments with a spouse) and for expressing support.
+This exercise helps you express active interest in what the other person has to say and make them feel heard—a way to foster empathy and connection.
+This technique is especially well-suited for difficult conversations (such as arguments with a romantic partner) and for expressing support.
+It may also help facilitate constructive conversations across political, cultural, or other differences; however, studies have found that, when there's a power imbalance between people of different groups, it's more important for the person with less social power to give their perspective while the person with more social power listens and tries to take their perspective.
 Research suggests that using this technique can help others feel more understood and improve relationship satisfaction.

 At least 10 minutes.
 Try to make time for this practice at least once per week.

 Find a quiet place where you can talk with a conversation partner without interruption or distraction.
-Invite him or her to share what’s on his or her mind.
-As he or she does so, try to follow the steps below.
+Invite this person to share what’s on their mind.
+As they do so, try to follow the steps below.
 You don’t need to cover every step, but the more you do cover, the more effective this practice is likely to be.

 Weger, H., Castle Bell, G., Minei, E. M., & Robinson, M. C. (2014).
 The relative effectiveness of active listening in initial interactions.
 International Journal of Listening, 28(1), 13-31.

 Participants had brief conversations (about their biggest disappointment with their university) with someone trained to engage in active listening, someone who gave them advice, or someone who gave simple acknowledgments of their point of view.
 Participants who received active listening reported feeling more understood at the end of the conversation.